Journey to Aquarius and the Romanovs

 Ferapontov monastery (~ 30 km. from Goritsky monastery)

-- The monastery was founded by Saint Ferapont in the end of the 14th century to the east from the above mentioned Kirillo-Belozersky Monastery.
+The monastery is considered one of the purest examples of Russian medieval art, a reason given by UNESCO for its inscription on the World Heritage List.- The monastery was founded by Saint Ferapont in the end of the 14th century to the east from the above mentioned Kirillo-Belozersky Monastery.
 Fellow monks Saint Ferapont and Saint Kirill came together to the inhospitable Russian North from the Simonov monastery, the greatest monastery in medieval Moscow.

 - The interior walls of the Cathedral of Nativity of the Virgin are all covered with invaluable frescoes by the great medieval painter Dionisius.
-This is the last surviving Russian medieval church with fully painted walls.

-- The monastery enjoyed special privileges conferred upon it by the first Russian Tsar Ivan the Terrible.
-The tsar (close to star) himself frequently visited the monastery as a pilgrim.
+The monastery enjoyed special privileges conferred upon it by the first Russian Tsar Ivan the Terrible.
+The tsar (close to star) himself frequently visited the monastery as a pilgrim.- The museum in Feropontov monastery has a big collection of Russian North distaffs.
+They have skilful

 ornamental carving.
 One of the most fascinating is the Flower of Life.
 It is said that the secret to how the Universe works lies within this geometrical pattern.
 It is one of the oldest sacred symbols known to man and a common symbol of many spiritual teachings around the world.
 The oldest known depiction of the Flower of Life is at the megalithic temple Osirion in Abydos, Egypt.